shimismith/efficient-latent-representation/README.md

 predicted mean to the [−1, 1] range.
 Our inputs are also normalized into this range.

 The weights from our proposed model can be downloaded from https://drive.google.com/file/d/1tfG3A1Ru3uS4IbjeLY2yKJchnudm-9Id/view?usp=sharing

+rgbd_pvae_train.py contains the model definition.
+It can be imported from there and used elsewhere.
+The file also contains training code, once the dataset is downloaded you can set the paths to where you have it.
+Additionally you must set a log directory for tensorboard.
+All results during training are logged to tensorboard for viewing.